Arzachena/Water-Volume/README.md

 There is also a module which updates DuckDNS with the current web address so that the graphs can be seen from outside the local network.

 The whole project is a bit hack and slash i.e no exception handling, uses literals instead of constants.

+Note that an update is pending which has an improved user interface on the web page which allows things such as IP:Port parameters to be configured.